arungudelli/angularjswiki/content/en/fontawesome/fa-meteor.md

-## Rotate Meteor Icon using fa-rotate-x
+## Rotate fa-meteor Icon using fa-rotate-x
 To rotate the font awesome icon fa-meteor, Use fa-rotate-x class

 Where 'x' represents degree of rotation.